Alyx Jones

 Advice for other students

 “Take every opportunity that comes up.
 The opportunities and events that AUT offers will help you further your knowledge, be useful for your courses and grow your network.
-I’ve really enjoyed that there’s always something happening at AUT.
-There’s always an event or programme going on that you can be a part of and add to your uni experience to meet more people and learn new skills.”
+I really enjoyed that there was always something happening at AUT.
+There was always an event or programme going on that you can be a part of and add to your uni experience to meet more people and learn new skills.”

 Don’t be afraid to ask for help, she adds.

 “Discuss any issues you run into with your lecturers – they want to help you and have a wealth of knowledge.
-I’m a competitive pool player and often travel during the year to competitions, which can add some stress to my assignments.
-My lecturers have been so supportive.
-They’ve helped me stay on track and answered all my questions.
+I’m a competitive pool player and often travelled during the university year to competitions, which could add some stress to my assignments.
+My lecturers were so supportive.
+They helped me stay on track and answered all my questions.
 They want students to do well and will support you to get the best grade possible.”